altmp/ragemp-altv-bridge/README.md

 Before installation, ensure that you have `alt:V` client and server modules installed on your system.
 Visit [alt:V Official Site](https://altv.mp/) for more details:

 1. Create empty folder and install alt:V server using `npx altv-pkg release` command inside new folder.
 (We recommend using the `release` version for release purposes.
-And `npx altv-pkg dev` for development purposes only (E.g to test new features or to test your server before release))
+And `npx altv-pkg dev` for development purposes only (E.g to test new features or to test your server before release)).
+Please visit [alt:V pkg Docs](https://github.com/altmp/altv-pkg) for more details.

 2. Create `resources` folder inside your project folder.

 ### Installation

-1. **Pre-requisites**: Before installation, ensure that you have `alt:V` client and server modules installed on your system.
-Visit [alt:V Official Site](https://altv.mp/) for more details.

-2. **Download**: Download the latest version of the bridge from the [Releases](https://github.com/altmp/ragemp-altv-bridge/releases) page.
+1. **Download**: Download the latest version of the bridge from the [Releases](https://github.com/altmp/ragemp-altv-bridge/releases) page.

-3. **Installation**:
+2. **Installation**:

     - Extract folder to resources directory of your `alt:V` server.
 (So it should look like `myproject/resources/bridge`)
     - Create `server.toml` file, and adjust settings to your needs.
 Visit [alt:V Documentation](https://docs.altv.mp/articles/configs/server.html) for more details.